rsdoiel/mkpage/README.md

 *mkslides* generates a set of HTML5 slides from a single Markdown file.
 It uses the same template engine as *mkpage*

+### mkrss

+*mkrss* will scan a directory tree for Markdown files and add each markdown file with a corresponding HTML file to the RSS feed generated.

+### byline

+*byline* will look inside a markdown file and return the first _byline_ it finds or an empty string if it finds none.
+The _byline_ is identified with a regular expression.
+This regular expression can be overriden with a command line option.

+### titleline

+*titleline* will look inside a markdown file and return the first h1 exquivalent title it finds or an empty string if it finds none.

 ### reldocpath

 *reldocpath* is intended to simplify the calculation of relative